-A snowy day and the Ireland v England rugby match made for smaller crowds at Portarlington's St Patrick's Day parade, but everyone who took part and came out to watch had a blast, all with a great view of the parade.
+A snowy day and the Ireland v England rugby match made for smaller crowds at Portarlington's St Patrick's Day parade in 2017, but everyone who took part and came out to watch had a blast, all with a great view of the parade.

 A large hard working committee ensured everything ran smoothly, with family entertainment in the square before and after the 3.30pm parade.